johnnywagner/MnMSCC/README.md

 ```
 genUp1Octave =
 ```
-This will generate an additional chord that is the root position raised 1 octave
+This will generate an additional chord that is the root position raised 1 octave.
+I found this to not be very useful for the Monomachine but decided to leave it in incase anyone wants to create some chord banks for different purposes.
 ```
 smartInvert =
 ```